DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

 # 1. Introduction to Wizard

-You should now have Completed the Following things:
+You should now have completed the following things:

-1. Importing Implemented Artefacts
+1. Importing implemented artefacts

 Next you add the required controls for the first step of the wizard and wire them with the rest of the application.